Chevy Chase

 United States of America

-Following his success on SNL, Chase transitioned to film, where he continued to build his reputation as a comedic actor.
-He starred in a series of successful comedies in the 1980s, including "Caddyshack" (1980), "National Lampoon's Vacation" (1983), and its sequels, where he played the bumbling but lovable Clark Griswold, a role that became one of his most recognized.
+Following his success on "SNL," Chevy transitioned to film, where he continued to build his reputation as a comedic actor.
+He starred in a series of successful comedies in the 1980s, including "Caddyshack" (1980), "National Lampoon's Vacation" (1983), and its sequels, in which he played the bumbling but lovable Clark Griswold, a role that became one of his most recognized.
 His performance in "Fletch" (1985) and its sequel showcased his ability to carry a film as the leading man, blending physical comedy with a sharp wit.

 In addition to his film work, Chase returned to television at various points in his career.
-He had a notable role in the comedy series "Community," where he played the character Pierce Hawthorne.
+He had a notable role on the comedy series "Community," on which he played Pierce Hawthorne.
 His time on "Community" introduced him to a new generation of fans and demonstrated his enduring appeal as a comedic actor.

 Throughout his career, Chevy Chase has been recognized for his contributions to comedy, receiving a star on the Hollywood Walk of Fame.
 Despite facing personal and professional challenges, including controversies and publicized disputes, Chase's impact on comedy and his influence on the genre's development in American television and film remain significant.